-This project is a partnership between ODOT, the U.S. Forest Service, Oregon State Parks and Recreation Department, Multnomah County and the Federal Highway Administration.
+This project was a partnership between ODOT, the U.S. Forest Service, Oregon State Parks and Recreation Department, Multnomah County and the Federal Highway Administration.

 The project builds off several successful efforts to manage congestion and improve safety in the Waterfall Corridor, continuing the essential collaboration between these agencies to identify and achieve solutions for the Gorge.
 Some of these efforts include:

-In addition to the project partner agencies, numerous stakeholders will be involved in plan development, including Federally recognized Tribes, residents, visitors, the Columbia River Gorge Commission, elected officials, emergency responders, cyclists, local businesses, hikers and other recreationalists and advocacy organizations.
+In addition to the project partner agencies, numerous stakeholders were involved in plan development, including Federally recognized Tribes, residents, visitors, the Columbia River Gorge Commission, elected officials, emergency responders, cyclists, local businesses, hikers and other recreationalists and advocacy organizations.

 For ADA (Americans with Disabilities Act) or Civil Rights Title VI accommodations, translation/interpretation services, or more information call 503-731-4128, TTY 800-735-2900 or Oregon Relay Service 7-1-1.